How do you talk to kids about fire safety? This is a post sponsored by the National Fire Protection Association and Sparky.org.

 Jamie’s so little that this isn’t a conversation that we can have once and move on.
 We talk about kitchen and fire safety every single day with this little guy because we would hate for anything to happen to him.

-You might be wondering how to talk to a toddler about fire safety.
+You might be wondering how to talk to kids about fire safety.
 It’s not as difficult as you’d think.
 Here are three easy ways to start talking about fire safety with your little kid.

 Show them around the kitchen